NebulousLabs/Sia/doc/API.md

 Response:
 ```
 struct {
-	Seed string
+	PrimarySeed string
 }
 ```
-'Seed' is the dictionary encoded seed that is used to generate addresses that the wallet is able to spend.
+'PrimarySeed' is the dictionary encoded seed that is used to generate addresses that the wallet is able to spend.

 #### /wallet/history [GET]